SAP/cf-cli-java-plugin/README.md

 Please also note that this is not to be considered a recommendation to use a full JDK.
 It's just one option to get the tools required for the use of this plugin when you need it, e.g., for troubleshooting.
 The `version` property is optional and can be used to request a specific Java version.

+#### SSH Access
+As it is built directly on `cf ssh`, the `cf java` plugin can work only with Cloud Foundry applications that have `cf ssh` enabled.
+To check if your app fulfills the requirements, you can find out by running the `cf ssh-enabled [app-name]` command.
+If not enabled yet, run `cf enable-ssh [app-name]`.

+**Note:** You must restart your app after enabling SSH access.

+In case a proxy server is used, ensure that `cf ssh` is configured accordingly.
+Refer to the [official documentation](https://docs.cloudfoundry.org/cf-cli/http-proxy.html#v3-ssh-socks5) of the Cloud Foundry Command Line for more information.
+If `cf java` is having issues connecting to your app, chances are the problem is in the networking issues encountered by `cf ssh`.
+To verify, run your `cf java` command in "dry-run" mode by adding the `-n` flag and try to execute the command line that `cf java` gives you back.
+If it fails, the issue is not in `cf java`, but in whatever makes `cf ssh` fail.

 ### Commands
 <pre>
 NAME:
-   java - Obtain a heap dump or thread dump from a running, Diego-enabled, SSH-enabled Java application
+   java - Obtain a heap dump or thread dump from a running, SSH-enabled Java application

 USAGE:
    cf java [heap-dump|thread-dump] APP_NAME